 The students seem to have been brought in for the second 10-week term, which began Nov.
 25, 1890.
 With total enrollment reported early that December as 131, the Native American students accounted for more than 20 percent of the student body.
 Rogers says that no existing records could be found that associate the students with any other time period at the school.

-We do know more about them, though, thanks to a student list included in the 1890-91 catalog.
-Among the 28 students from Indian Territory, who ranged in age from their mid-teens to early 20s, were future teachers and businessmen, a future Rough Rider, a doctor, a preacher, a county treasurer and postmaster.
+We do know more about them, though, thanks to a student list in the 1890-91 catalog that includes hometowns.
+Among the 28 students from "I.T.," who ranged in age from their mid-teens to early 20s, were future teachers and businessmen, a future Rough Rider, a doctor, a preacher, a county treasurer and postmaster.
 Several became members of the Muscogee Creek national council.

 James H. Alexander from Wetumka, who studied in the commercial department, went on to serve as the Hughes County treasurer in Holdenville, Okla.
 Creek rites and Masonic rites were conducted at his funeral in 1932 and he was remembered as “an efficient and faithful servant of his tribe, his country, and his state.”